Hygrophorus bakerensis: Description

-Young fruit bodies of H. bakerensis have rounded caps with cottony margins that are rolled inward; as the mushrooms mature the caps flatten out and the margins may lift upward.
+Young fruit bodies have rounded caps with cottony margins that are rolled inward; as the mushrooms mature the caps flatten out and the margins may lift upward.
 The diameter of the cap reaches between 4 and 15 cm.
 The center of the cap is colored yellow-brown, tawny or amber, reducing to nearly white at the margin.
 The cap surface is slimy when wet, and sticky as it gets older and dries out.
 Beneath the slime layer are hairs that are plastered tightly to the surface, which clump together a few at a time to form many little streaks.
 The firm white flesh of the cap is thick—1 cm near the stem attachment—and tapers evenly to the margin.
 It does not change color when cut or bruised.
 It has a mild taste and a characteristic fragrant odor that resembles almonds, or "crushed peach pits".
 The waxy gills are decurrent or bluntly attached to the stem.
 The gill spacing is close to subdistant—between 56–88 individual gills reach the stem, with 2–3 tiers of short lamellulae (shorter gills that do not extend fully from the cap margin to the stem).
 The gills have even edges, and are narrow but become broad in large caps (8–12 mm), ranging in color from creamy white to pinkish-buff.
 They do not discolor when they are bruised.
 Young specimens often have drops of a clear liquid beaded on the gills.
 The gills of dried specimens darken considerably.

 The stem is 7 to 14 cm long, 0.8 to 2.5 cm thick at the apex, solid (i.e., not hollow), and either equal in width throughout or narrowed downward.
 Its color is white to pale pinkish-buff, with a dry surface.
 The top portion of young specimens have a cottony, fine whitish powder near the top, but this sloughs off as it matures.
 Like the gills, the top of the stem is often beaded with drops of translucent liquid in moist weather.

-The spores are ellipsoid, smooth, and measure 7–9 by 4.5–5 µm.
+The spores are ellipsoid, smooth, and measure 7–9 by 4.5–5 μm.
 They are yellowish when stained with Melzer's reagent.
-The basidia (spore-bearing cells in the hymenium) are four-spored, and measure 40–54 by 6–8 µm.
+The basidia (spore-bearing cells in the hymenium) are four-spored, and measure 40–54 by 6–8 μm.
 There are no cystidia on the gill faces or edges.
-The cap cuticle is an ixotrichoderm—a layer of gelatinized tissue where the distal portion of the filamentous hyphae are different lengths and the hyphae themselves are arranged perpendicular to the surface; this layer of gelatinous hyphae is between 100 and 250 µm thick.
+The cap cuticle is an ixotrichoderm—a layer of gelatinized tissue where the distal portion of the filamentous hyphae are different lengths and the hyphae themselves are arranged perpendicular to the surface; this layer of gelatinous hyphae is between 100 and 250 μm thick.
 Clamp connections are present in the hyphae of the cuticle and the gill tissue.